Home

 Walkability - The extent to which the built environment is friendly to the presence of people living, shopping, visiting, enjoying or spending time in an area.
 Factors influencing walkability include the presence or absence and quality of footpaths, sidewalks or other pedestrian right-of-ways, traffic and road conditions, land use patterns, building accessibility, and safety.

-Zoning - A tool used by municipalities and counties to preserve certain qualities of a neighborhood, protect existing residents or businesses, or even to incentivize development.
+Zoning – Zoning is a tool used by municipalities and counties to preserve certain qualities of a neighborhood, protect existing residents or businesses, or even to incentivize development.
 Broadly stated, it is a system of land use regulation that separates different uses from each other and/or impacts the height, lot coverage, density, etc, of the built environment.
-Increasingly, the socio-economic values of mixed-use developments are being recognized and individual land uses (residential, commercial, office, institutional, industrial, open space, and agricultural, for example) are being combined on a single parcel or within a single building to form more dynamic developments.
-However, these mixed-use developments are either expressly stipulated and planned-for by municipalities, or are made possible through a private development company being awarded a variance (or, exception to zoning requirements) after arguing that adherence to the zoning rules would create a hardship.